tilenakos/Bundesliga-Performance-Metrics-Analysis-Linking-Team-Efficiency-to-Match-Outcomes/README.md

 And we present the plot of the actual winning percentage along with the Pythagorean winning percentage.
-Through this plot, we can see which team overperformed and which ones underperformed
+Through this plot, we can see which teams overperformed and which ones underperformed